 Hotels Are Cheaper

 Hotels usually drop their rooms rates in January and February, making it the one time of year you are almost guaranteed a bargain.
-You could actually save up to 50 per cent compared to other times of the year.
+You could actually save 30-40 per cent on room rates compared to other times of the year.

-Check out Hotel Week NYC – an initiative every January that offers cut price deals on hotel rooms during the winter slowdown.
-From January 4-14 some of the city’s most sought after hotels will be on sale with rooms for $100 and $200 per night.
+Hotel Week NYC – an initiative every January that offers cut price deals on hotel rooms during the winter slowdown – is also worth keeping an eye on.

 Department Stores Are On Sale